The Sex Factor

-The Sex Factor was an online reality TV series produced by xHamster where eight men and eight women compete to become a porn star.
+The Sex Factor is an online reality TV series produced by xHamster where eight men and eight women compete to become a porn star.
 The sixteen contestants had never had sex on camera prior to the series.
 The show is hosted by Asa Akira, and features Lexi Belle, Tori Black, Remy LaCroix, and Keiran Lee as mentors and judges.
-Belle Knox was initially going to host the show, but was replaced by Akira.

 The show has one male and one female winner.
 The winners get a three-year contract with a porn film production company and an undisclosed amount of money, for a total amount of $1 million in prize value.

 Filming

 Casting took place in two rounds: one in December 2014 and one in January 2015, during that year's AVN Expo.
-Filming took place during early 2015, with pauses of months between episodes.
-None of the performers have been paid for their presence in the show, apart from trip reimbursements.
+Filming took place during early 2015.
+None of the performers have been paid for their presence in the show.

 Contestants

 The 16 contestants who competed to win The Sex Factor are: